 The Faculty, Staff and Practicing Professionals of the Faculty of Law wish you all sincere congratulations on having completed your respective degrees.
 What you’ve accomplished is a big deal and took a ton of commitment and sacrifice, so it’s ok to take a moment (but just a moment) to stop and be proud of yourselves.

+In fact, we’re very proud of you for having been part of your arrival at this – one of many – finish lines.
 As you go on either to article and train further to be a legal or human rights professional, or to deepen your knowledge of law and human rights from an academic perspective, you will join the ranks of leaders in this world of uncertainties.